docker-library/docs/php/content.md

 COPY src/ /var/www/html/
 ```

-Where `src/` is the directory containing all your php code.
+Where `src/` is the directory containing all your PHP code.
 Then, run the commands to build and run the Docker image:

 ```console
 $ docker build -t my-php-app .